ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 ![Acquisition Check Done](../../images/PXIe-148X-Acq-Done-State.PNG)

 ### Get serial input channel status from the FPGA
-One of the best ways to diagnose Acqusition or TAP FPGA errors is to monitor the Serial Input Channel Status indicator from the FPGA.
+One of the best ways to diagnose Acquisition or TAP FPGA errors is to monitor the Serial Input Channel Status indicator from the FPGA.
 This indicator can be added to the Acquisition or Tap GSE from the Read Serial Input Channel Status VI.

 ![Serial Input Channel Status](../../images/PXIe-148X-Serial-Input-Status.PNG)